26 Best Places To Visit In Spiti Valley: A Detailed Guide

-Located 47 km away from Kaza and at a low elevation of 3,280 meters, Tabo is mostly popular for its ancient monastery that is believed to have been built more than a thousand years ago and is one of the holiest Buddhist sanctums in northern India.
-Captivated by the sheer charm and peacefulness of this village, even His Holiness the Dalai Lama had once expressed an interest to retire in Tabo!
+Located 47 km away from Kaza and at a low elevation of 3,280 meters, Tabo is mostly popular for its ancient monastery which is believed to have been built more than a thousand years ago and is one of the holiest Buddhist sanctums in northern India.
+Captivated by the sheer charm and peacefulness of this village, even His Holiness the Dalai Lama had once expressed an interest in retiring in Tabo!

 Being the second most important region in Spiti after Kaza, Tabo is brimming with energy year-round and is the perfect place to explore the joyous Tibetan heritage and the Spitian way of eco living!